alisi1989/CLUES2-Companion/README.md

 ### 2. Release package (precompiled)

-Download the latest release (.tar.gz or .zip) from the Releases page.
+Download the latest release (*.tar.gz or *.zip) from the "Releases" page.
 Each release includes:
-- CLUES2Companion shell and Python scripts
+- CLUES2Companion shell (for non-expert users) and Python scripts (for expert users)
 - Required folders (CLUES2/, required_files/)
-- Example input data
-- A Clues2Companion.yml Conda environment file
+- A Clues2Companion.yml Conda environment file (which includes required dependencies)

-Unpack the archive and set permissions:
+To use the CLUES2Companion shell script, users will need to apply the following steps:
 ```
 tar -xvzf CLUES2Companion_vX.Y.tar.gz
 cd CLUES2Companion
-chmod +x CLUES2Companion-Linux.sh
+chmod +x CLUES2Companion.sh
 ```

 ### 3. Dropbox mirror (backup)
-As a convenience, we also maintain a Dropbox mirror of the package:
+Alternatively, we also maintain a Dropbox mirror of the package as a back-up:

 https://www.dropbox.com/scl/fo/m5y6aek0twd1jz9grg4p3/ALxMgIljUJRIZZNQXaGU-OE?rlkey=mbbh36ondftnqg0x07eao57eg&st=lryscqdm&dl=0

+Please note that the example files are present in this Dropbox repository

 ## Required folder layout

+After downloading and decompressing the CLUES2 Companion package, users must ensure that the following directories and files are present:

 ```
 Ensure your working directory contains the following subfolders: